nanocosmos/documentation/docs/nanoplayer/nanoplayer_release_history.md

 ### Added

-- enable stream security for h5live playback
+- enable stream security htmlFor h5live playback
-  - for playback of secured nanostream cloud streams
+  - htmlFor playback of secured nanostream cloud streams
-  - can be set via the 'config.h5live.security' object (see doc for further info)
+  - can be set via the 'config.h5live.security' object (see doc htmlFor further info)
   - new error codes:
     - 4900: The security service has been rejected due an internal server error.
     - 4901: The security service denied access.
 The authentication token is invalid.